wiwiluo/BunkrDownloader/README.md

 python3 downloader.py https://bunkr.fi/f/gBrv5f8tAGlGW  # Download single media
 ```

+## Filtering

-## Ignore List
+### Ignore List

 The ignore list is specified using the `--ignore` argument in the command line.
 This allows you to skip the download of any file from an album if its filename contains at least one of the specified strings in the ignore list.
-Each item in the list should be separated by a space.
+Item in the list should be separated by a space.

 ### Usage